-‘General Hospital’ Spoilers: Robert Palmer Watkins Contradicts Recurring Status News – RPW Was Fired From ‘GH’
+‘General Hospital’ Spoilers: Robert Palmer Watkins Was Fired – Contradicts ‘GH’ Recurring Status Rumor

 Robert speaks out – recurring status not confirmed

 Today, Soap Hub speculated that “maybe” RPW wasn’t leaving General Hospital, and they cited the upcoming issue of Soap Opera Digest as their source.
 SOD might have said that (the issue isn’t out yet), but what is the magazine’s source?
-It’s not the actor or any of his reps since Robert addressed this rumor tonight and made it clear it’s not confirmed and in fact, he seemed to be clueless about where this started.
+It’s not the actor or any of his reps since Robert addressed this rumor tonight and made it clear it’s not confirmed, and in fact, he seemed to be clueless about where this started.
 William deVry retweeted the Soap Hub article, and then RPW chimed in before addressing the rumor in an Instagram post (see the chain below).

 Well this is cool ????
 I have not heard yay or nay on anything but I'd love to stick around Port Charles @valentinifrank @GeneralHospital #gh https://t.co/Md79FzrThX